Gayatrimurali/Migrate-to-Azure/Challenge-Guide/Challenge4.md

     ![](../media/330.png)

-1. In the URL make it as http instead of https and hit enter.
+1. In the browser address bar, replace https with http in the URL and press Enter.

     ![](../media/331.png)